burak-ozenc/cs50-final/README.md

 This is yet another Image Processing Application which helps user to convert, resize and add filter images.

 It is a FullStack web application.
 I broke this project to 3 pieces because I wanted a clean structure and to be able to apply my knowledge to this project.
 UnitTests can be uncessary or design pattern may not the best choice but I wanted to do something clean.
-I And I hope I did.
+And I hope I did.

 1- Core(cs50-image-processing-core) - Core has all the necessary methods for the project.